Wood’Art, ZAC de la Cartoucherie, Toulouse (FR)

 Capacity: 95 privately financed and 42 subsidised flats, hotel with 100 rooms, 2,750 m² trade + commerce

 Awards: Grand prix régional des Pyramides d’argent 2019

-Hotel in modular Timber Construction
+Hotel and residences in modular timber construction

 Facades with Terracotta Slabs